 Emitters and sprinklers with a simple orifice-type restriction controlling discharge rate have a predictable pressure to flow rate relationship.
-This can be determined in the field and compared with manufacturer's quoted values.
+The flow at a given pressure can be measured in the field and compared with manufacturer's quoted values which may indicate the factor used in the flow pressure relationship.